ustasb/ps1_lint/README.md

 A color sequence affects everything after its declaration.
 It must be escaped with `\[ ... \]` so that lines wrap properly.

-Below are valid color sequences.
+Below are valid color sequences:

         \[\e[0m\] (a text reset--the same as \[\033[0m\])
         \[\e[1;43m\]